theMcSam/brCTF-writeups/syswatch/README.md

 We now head back to the `host` tab to run this script on the target server.
 We simply do that by clicking on the host and clicking on the script we want to run.
 Hold up!!! before you run the script make sure you have your netcat listening for incoming connections. <br>
 ![netcat listener](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/syswatch/images/listening-on-nc.png)

-Finally, we can run our malicous script(traceroute) to get a shell on our listener.<br>
+Finally, we can run our malicious script(traceroute) to get a shell on our listener.<br>
 ![run mal script](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/syswatch/images/run-modified-scripts.png)

 Interesting.... we have a shell on the target. <br>